cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Microtubules-in-Vivo_CassimerisTran.md

 - Akhmanova, A., Stehbens, S.J., and Yap, A.S.
 (2009).
 Touch, grasp, deliver and control: Functional cross talk between microtubules and cell adhesions.
 Traffic 10, 2682-274.
 - Akhmanova, A., and Steinmetz, M.O.
 (2008).
 Tracking the ends: A dynamic protein network controls the fate of microtubule tips.
 Nat Rev Mol Cell Biol 9, 309-322.

-### CHAPTER 7: Microtubule Dynamics in Dendritic Spines
+### Chapter 7: Microtubule Dynamics in Dendritic Spines

 - **Introduction:** Neurons are complex cells with various processes including axon and dendrites.
 Signal transmission occurs at synapses between neurons.
 Understanding neuronal structure and function requires studying microtubules, which play essential roles in neuronal differentiation and mature functioning.
 Primary culture techniques allow for the development of specialized subdomains such as growth cones, axon initial segments, dendritic spines, and inhibitory and excitatory synapses.
 - **Methods:** This chapter provides methods for live imaging of dynamic microtubules in mature hippocampal neurons using total internal reflection fluorescence microscopy (TIRFM) and spinning disk confocal microscopy.
 It covers protocols for culturing and transfecting mature hippocampal neurons, visualizing microtubules and microtubule plus-end binding proteins.